 This bus company has its own terminal in downtown Merida, less than a 5-minute walk (1.5 blocks) from the main square.
 It’s a pretty spectacular sight, for Autoprogreso’s entrance is wedged between tightly packed shops and restaurants.

 Needless to say, I was certain that Google Maps led me wrong until I arrived at the entrance.

 Speaking of Google Maps, simply type “Autoprogreso” into the app and it’ll take you right where you need to go.

 I’ll cover more details shortly about how to buy your ticket to Progreso.
 However, you’re probably itching to know what the bus schedule looks like.

-Autoprogreso buses start running bewteen Merida and Progreso early in the morning and end late in the evening.
-Below is the bus schedule valid as of June 2021:
+Autoprogreso buses start running between Merida and Progreso early in the morning and end late in the evening.
+Below is the bus schedule:

 Autoprogreso Bus Station in Merida